-- 5.1 Selby District Council's last draft General Fund Net Revenue Budget for 2022/23 totals £13.296m.
-It assumes a Council Tax freeze for 2022/23 and after the application of Central Government funding, savings, and planned transfers to and from reserves is a deficit of £4.25m.
-The deficit is the result of the phasing out of New Homes Bonus, on-going impacts of Covid-19, assumed increased costs of leisure services, and the impacts of Council Tax freezes. - 5.2 It is proposed that £4.25m is drawn from the Business Rates Equalisation Reserve, to balance the budget as the majority of savings are deferred to 2024/25.
-No savings are forecast for the General Fund and £195k are forecast for the HRA. - 5.3 The Business Rates Equalisation Reserve contains resources to support the revenue budget over the medium term, but the growing deficit means that significant savings will be required.
-The level of future savings will be reassessed following the outcome of the Fairer Funding Review and reset of the Business Rates Retention system. - 5.4 For 2022/23 no assumptions have been made on the receipt of renewable energy business rates, pending the Local Government Finance Settlement.
-Current policy would be to allocate such receipts from 2023/24. - 5.5 The budget also includes a capital programme to meet General Fund and HRA needs and includes the latest Programme of Growth the Council's strategic programme which aims to deliver its Corporate Plan priorities, generating economic growth and sustainable income for the Council as core government funding reduces.
+- 5.1 Selby District Council's last proposed General Fund Net Revenue Budget for 2022/23 totals £13.465m.
+It assumes a Council Tax freeze for 2022/23 and after the application of Central Government funding, savings, and planned transfers to and from reserves is a deficit of £2.803m.
+The deficit is the result of the cessation of New Homes Bonus, on-going impacts of Covid-19, assumed increased costs of leisure services, and the impacts of Council Tax freezes. - It is proposed that £2.803m is drawn from the Business Rates Equalisation Reserve, to balance the budget as the majority of savings are deferred to 2024/25.
+No savings are forecast for the General Fund and £195k are forecast for the HRA.
+The Executive are also asked to consider an additional draw down from the Business Rates Equalisation Reserve of up to £250k to increase the Covid Contingency from £750k to £1m in 22/23. - 5.3 The Business Rates Equalisation Reserve contains resources to support the revenue budget over the medium term, but the growing deficit means that significant savings will be required.
+The level of future savings will be reassessed as part of the transition to the new Council, following the outcome of the Fairer Funding Review and reset of the Business Rates Retention system. - 5.4 For 2022/23 no assumptions have been made on the receipt of renewable energy business rates, pending the final Local Government Finance Settlement.
+Current policy would be to allocate such receipts from 2023/24, which will be a matter for the new Council. - The budget also includes a capital programme to meet General Fund and HRA needs and includes the latest Programme of Growth the Council's strategic programme which aims to deliver its Council Plan priorities, generating economic growth and sustainable income for the Council as core government funding reduces.